 Short- term debt shall be rated at least "A-1" by Standard & Poor's Corporation, "P-1" by Moody's Investor Service, Inc., "F-1" by Fitch.
-Long-term debt shall be rated at least "A" by Standard & Poor's Corporation, Moody's Investors Service, Inc., or Fitch.
+Long-term debt shall be rated in a rating category of at least "A" by Standard & Poor's Corporation, Moody's Investors Service, Inc., or Fitch.